QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Abstract

 \section{Abstract}

-Audiovisual segmentation (AVS) is a challenging task that aims to segment visual objects in videos based on their associated acoustic cues.
-With multiple sound sources involved, establishing robust correspondences between audio and visual contents poses unique challenges due to its (1) intricate entanglement across sound sources and (2) frequent shift among sound events.
-Assuming sound events occur independently, the multi-source semantic space (which encompasses all possible semantic categories) can be represented as the Cartesian product of single-source sub-spaces.
-This motivates us to decompose the multi-source audio semantics into single-source semantics, enabling more effective interaction with visual content.
-Specifically, we propose a semantic decomposition method based on product quantization, where the multi-source semantics can be decomposed and represented by several quantized single-source semantics.
-Furthermore, we introduce a global-to-local quantization mechanism, which distills knowledge from stable global (clip-level) features into local (frame-level) ones, to handle the constant shift of audio semantics.
-Extensive experiments demonstrate that semantically quantized and decomposed audio representation significantly improves AVS performance, \eg, +21.2\% mIoU on the most challenging AVS-Semantic benchmark.
+Audiovisual segmentation (AVS) is a challenging task that aims to segment visual objects in videos according to their associated acoustic cues.
+With multiple sound sources and background disturbances involved, establishing robust correspondences between audio and visual contents poses unique challenges due to (1) complex entanglement across sound sources and (2) frequent changes in the occurrence of distinct sound events.
+Assuming sound events occur independently, the multi-source semantic space can be represented as the Cartesian product of single-source sub-spaces.
+We are motivated to decompose the multi-source audio semantics into single-source semantics for more effective interactions with visual content.
+We propose a semantic decomposition method based on product quantization, where the multi-source semantics can be decomposed and represented by several disentangled and noise-suppressed single-source semantics.
+Furthermore, we introduce a global-to-local quantization mechanism, which distills knowledge from stable global (clip-level) features into local (frame-level) ones, to handle frequent changes in audio semantics.
+Extensive experiments demonstrate that our semantically decomposed audio representation significantly improves AVS performance, \eg, +21.2\% mIoU on the challenging AVS-Semantic benchmark with ResNet50 backbone.